houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 The xsabin file stores metadata which advertise HW subsystems present in a partition.
 The metadata is stored in device tree format with a well defined schema.
 XRT management driver uses this information to bind *xrt_drivers* to the subsystem instantiations.
-The xrt_drivers are found in **xrt-lib.ko** kernel module defined earlier.
+The xrt_drivers are found in **xrt-lib.ko** kernel module.

 Logic UUID
 ^^^^^^^^^^